golang-leipzig/golang-leipzig.github.io/content/_index.md

 Leipzig](https://www.meetup.com/de-DE/leipzig-golang/) and have organized over 40 events so far (six in [2023](https://golangleipzig.space/posts/2023/)).
 Please visit [our meetup page](https://www.meetup.com/de-DE/leipzig-golang/) for information about upcoming events.
-Next hybrid Meetup #42 is scheduled for Tue 2024-04-30 19:00 CET at CHECK24 Leipzig Office.
+Next hybrid meetup #42 is scheduled for [Tue 2024-04-30 19:00 CET](https://www.meetup.com/leipzig-golang/events/298066357) at [CHECK24](https://check24.de) Leipzig Office.

 <!-- If you have an idea for a presentation, please [let us know](https://golangleipzig.space/proposals/). -->